March 23, 2012

 A sample elevator boot, graphic models, and the last on which it was made

 Allan Donnelly knows how to use the Web.
 “The main keyword on the Internet is ‘elevator shoes.’
 I try to focus on that,” he says.
 Indeed, that’s how I found Donnelly, Googling around and finding surprisingly little on either the cultural history or the present manufacturing of height-increasing footwear.
 “From my research, I’ve seen people search for ‘shoe lifts’ and ‘Tom Cruise shoes,’” Donnelly adds.
-Apparently Cruise is the best-known and/or best-looking man ever to be outed as [the horror!] short.
+Apparently Cruise is the best-known and/or best-looking man ever to be outed as short.

 Donnelly’s company, Don’s Footwear, dominates most searches for this kind of shoe.
 With his devoted use of Tumblr, Twitter (@elevatorshoes) and Pinterest, one might not guess he’s a young Scottish man running his business from Thailand.
 On the other hand, it’s the global nature of online marketing that enables him to live in the South Asian tropics while selling most of his products to North American men.